Technology Tales

 Network Settings on Linux Mint 11

-In light of some of the glitches that I saw, I can understand the level of caution regarding a more automated upgrade process on the part of the Linux Mint team.
+Given the glitches I encountered, I can understand the Linux Mint team's caution regarding a more automated upgrade process.
 Even so, I still wonder if the more manual alternative that they have pursued brings its own problems in the form of those that I met.
 The fact that the whole process took a few hours in comparison to the single hour taken by the in-situ upgrades that I mentioned earlier is another consideration that makes you wonder if it is all worth it every six months or so.
 Saying that, there is something to letting a user decide when to upgrade rather than luring one along to a new version, a point that is more than pertinent in light of the recent changes made to Ubuntu and Fedora.
 Whichever approach you care to choose, there are arguments in favour as well as counterarguments too.

 Manually adding an entry for Windows 7 to an Ubuntu GRUB2 menu